Information for Directors of Studies and students

 Study and assessment weeks

 Most modules will include an end-of-module assessment.
 This might take the form of a sit-down test, a take-home test or a more substantial piece of coursework.
-By and large, end-of-module assessment occurs in the first two weeks of Lent and Easter Terms and commences on the first Tuesday of full term.
+By and large, end-of-module assessment occurs at the end of the term in which it was taught or, more rarely, in the first week of Lent and Easter Terms and commences on the first Tuesday of full term.
 All students are encouraged to use the weeks after the end of lectures to revise and to complete coursework.
+Directors of Studies may be asked to grant permission for Part III students to submit work for module assessment outside full term.

 Part III project